kossidts/lingueasy/README.md

 on multiple lines...`);
 ```

-### Translation with placeholders
+#### Text with variables

 While there are multiple ways to make a string translatable, some choices may be bad for translation.
-For example
+For example:

 ```js
 __("For more documentation visit") + ' <a href="https://example.com">' + __("the github repo") + "</a>";
 ```

-The sentence is splitted into parts which give the translator with no context.
-A slighly better approch would be
+The sentence is splitted into parts which gives the translator no context.
+A slighly better approach would be:

 ```js
 _f("For more documentation visit %1$s the github repo %2$s", '<a href="https://example.com">', "</a>");
 ```

-But it's hard to understand the role of the placeholders.
-A better way to make this sentence translatable would be
+But it's hard to understand the role of the placeholders. **A better way to make this sentence translatable would be**:

 ```js
 _f('For more documentation visit <a href="%s">the github repo</a>', "https://example.com");
 ```

-since most translation tools can handle html markups correctly i.e. they will not translate HTML/XML markups.
+because most translation tools can handle html markups correctly i.e. they will not translate HTML/XML markups.

 ## Generate translations